-The American Academy of Pediatrics (AAP), the Section on Perinatal Pediatrics, and Johnson & Johnson Pediatric Institute initiated the Marshall Klaus Perinatal Research Awards with the goal of enhancing and supporting development of research skills among physicians training in Neonatal-Perinatal Medicine.
-These awards provide partial support intended to assist fellows in initiating or completing research projects.
-Grants of $5,000/year are available.
+The American Academy of Pediatrics (AAP), Section on Neonatal-Perinatal Medicine, and Johnson & Johnson Pediatric Institute initiated the Marshall Klaus Perinatal Research Awards with the goal of enhancing and supporting development of research skills among physicians training in Neonatal-Perinatal Medicine.
+These awards provide partial support intended to assist outstanding fellows in initiating or completing their research projects.

 The Marshall Klaus Award is given every year in honor of Marshall H. Klaus, M.D.
 Dr. Klaus is an internationally known neonatologist and scientist.
 Dr. Klaus is the author or coauthor of several standard works in the field, including Bonding, Care of the High Risk Newborn, Mothering the Mother and The Amazing Newborn.
 He taught pediatrics at the University of California, San Francisco, School of Medicine and has had exceptional influence as researcher, professor of pediatrics in American medical schools and abroad.